CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 3.md

     ```
     %%code
-    delete null values and duplicate values from the df dataframe.
+    Delete null values and duplicate values from the df dataframe.
 Drop columns 'RowNumber', 'CustomerId', 'Surname' from the df dataframe
     ```

     ![](./images/29042025(122).png)